-In the segment-by-segment measurement method (clause 6.2.2), the 5G device (e.g., phone) reports and delay between the AR glasses and the 5G device via Media access function (MAF).
+In the segment-by-segment measurement method (clause 6.2.2), the 5G device (e.g., phone) reports and delay between the AR glasses and the 5G device via Control Session Client.
 Other 5G functions on the 5G device is not excluded.
 The the UPF reports the delay between the UPF and the application server to SMF.

 In the end-to-end measurement method (clause 6.2.3), the AR glasses measures the end-to-end delay, forwards the measurement to the 5G device.
 The 5G device reports it through MAF to the 5G core network.

 The reporting methodology may depend on the tethering architectures.
-Figure 6.3-1 shows a possible call flow for delay reporting.
+Figure 6.3-1 shows a possible call flow for delay reporting for the end-to-end measurement approach.
 The reported statistics of the end-to-end delay may include the mean and standard deviation.

+Figure 6.3-2 shows a possible call flow for delay reporting for the partial path measurement approach, where

+DWM: delay between Wi-Fi and Media Access Function (MAF) on the 5G Device

+DWW: delay between Wi-Fi on the AR Glasses Device and Wi-Fi on the 5G Device

+DME: delay between MAF and the Edge/Cloud

+The end-to-end delay De2e = DWW+ DWM + DME.

+In step 15, the Control Session Client reports to the AF a desired value for the delay within the 5G network Dc.

-Figure 6.3.-1: reporting statistics of end-to-end delay based on end-to-end measurement
+Figure 6.3-1: reporting statistics of end-to-end delay based on end-to-end measurement

-Figure 6.3.-2: reporting statistics of delays based on partial path measurement
+Figure 6.3-2: reporting statistics of delays based on partial path measurement

 ===== END OF CHANGE 3 =====